AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 {sample}Maps\_Seat\_Advanced\_Coloring\_05{sample}

 There are some other ways to set colors for a Color Scale; for example, it is possible to set a gradient mode, which you can find more about in the [Color Range article](../Color_Range).
-Setting colors for diggerent ranges as a gradient of a hue (or several hues) can make the chart more illustrative.
+Setting ranges' colors using color gradient can make the chart more illustrative.
 Also, it makes unnecessary to set a distinct color for each value range.
-In the sample below the ranges are set without colors for each of the ranges, but the colors of the Color Scale are defined as a progression of the hue through the {api:anychart.color#singleHueProgression}singleHueProgression(){api} function.
+In the sample below the ranges are set without colors for each of them, but the colors of the Color Scale are defined as a progression of a hue through the {api:anychart.color#singleHueProgression}singleHueProgression(){api} function.

 ```
 // set the ranges for the scale